 An original American Football League team when the league was formed in 1960, between 1960-84, the Patriots made the playoffs four times and won a solitary postseason game.
-Between 1965-75 the team enjoyed just one winning season.
-But in 1985 the Patriots found their form, winning three straight road games as a wildcard playoff entry to win the AFC Championship and reach the Super Bowl for the first time in franchise history.
+From 1965-75 the team enjoyed just one winning season.
+But in 1985 the Patriots found their form, winning three straight road games as a wildcard playoff entry to earn the AFC Championship and reach the Super Bowl for the first time in franchise history.

 Best New England Patriots Betting Lines

-We provide the best Patriots betting lines below so keep your eye on them and find the game that is most appealing.
+We provide the best Patriots betting lines below, so keep your eye on them and find the game that is most appealing.
 Don’t forget to take into account the variety of betting types.

 New England Patriots Regular Season Schedule